What to expect in the Supreme Court confirmation battle

 OLD WOUNDS

-Democrats are still stinging from Republicans refusing to even grant a hearing to President Barack Obama’s choice to serve on the Supreme Court, Merrick Garland.
+Democrats are still stinging from the Republican decision to refuse to even grant a hearing to President Barack Obama’s choice to serve on the Supreme Court, Merrick Garland.

-They are calling on Senate Majority Leader Mitch McConnell, R-Ky., to wait until after the November election to schedule a hearing and vote.
-McConnell has rejected that possibility, saying the decision to not fill the vacancy under Obama was prefaced on it being a presidential election year.
+They are calling on Senate Majority Leader Mitch McConnell, R-Ky., to wait until after the November congressional elections to schedule a hearing and vote.
+McConnell has rejected that, saying the decision to not fill the vacancy under Obama was prefaced on it being a presidential election year.

-Democrats say McConnell is being hypocritical in moving forward with the nomination.
+Democrats say McConnell is being hypocritical in moving forward.
 While that argument won’t sway Republicans, their strategy could stiffen Democratic resolve to oppose the nominee.
-Liberal advocacy groups are challenging Minority Leader Chuck Schumer, D-N.Y., to keep the Democrats united.
+Liberal advocacy groups are challenging Minority Leader Chuck Schumer, D-N.Y., to keep Democrats united.

 SENATE RELATIONS

-Much of the groundwork for a successful confirmation comes in private meetings that the nominee will have with individual senators in the coming weeks.
+Much of the groundwork for a successful confirmation comes in private meetings the nominee will have with individual senators in the coming weeks.
 For lawmakers who are not on the Judiciary Committee, it may be their only chance to talk with the nominee personally before a final vote.
-Gorsuch met with nearly three-quarters of the Senate in advance of his hearings.
+Gorsuch met with nearly three-quarters of the Senate before his hearings.

+Kavanaugh said his meetings begin Tuesday.
+“I will tell each senator that I revere the Constitution,” he said.

-The process is arduous, with the private meetings giving way to days of testimony before the Senate Judiciary Committee, which has 11 Republicans and 10 Democrats.
+The process is arduous.
+Private meetings give way to days of testimony before the Judiciary Committee, which has 11 Republicans and 10 Democrats.

-Hearings for the most recent nominees to the Supreme Court have lasted four or five days, though there were 11 days of hearings for Robert Bork’s nomination in 1987.
+Hearings for the most recent Supreme Court nominees have lasted four or five days, though there were 11 days of hearings for Robert Bork’s nomination in 1987.

 On average, for Supreme Court nominees who have received hearings, the hearing occurred 39 days after the nomination was formally submitted, according to the Congressional Research Service.